halfields/mo-kan_running/NOTES.md

 Organizers register and login/out.
 They can perform all the CRUD operations including delete.
 They have name, email, and password attributes.

-Events have the following attributes: name, date, an array of races, contact information, and additional messaging.
+Events have the following attributes: name, date, various racing attributes of boolean variety, contact information, and additional messaging.

 Application controller has a root action that renders a welcome page.
 It also has actions for registration, login, and logout of organizers.